-You can either hire yourself some transport or use the public transport, theres lots of choices available.
+You can either hire yourself some transport or use public transport, there are lots of choices available.
 For taxis, motorbike taxis and autorickshaws you can nearly always find some available near and it’s best to negotiate the price before you get in.
-The nearest Train station is Vasco Railway Station,but it depend on whether train starts or ends here else Margao Railway Station will be nearest for you.
-To reach Velsao from from Vasco-da-gama or Margao, you can either take local bus or taxi.
-If you planning to just have a ride then either take Taxi, Cab or rent a Bike.
-So you can view rest all nearest beaches and other attractions.
+The nearest Train station is Vasco Railway Station, but it depends on whether the train starts or ends here else Margao Railway Station will be nearest for you.
+To reach Velsao from Vasco-da-Gama or Margao, you can either take a local bus or taxi.
+If you planning to just have a ride then either take a Taxi, Cab or rent a Bike.
+So you can view the rest all nearest beaches and other attractions.

 25 km from Panaji – 42mins